martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 _Case 2: Down by Xpts going into halftime and win_
 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/Comebackcase2.png" alt="alt text" width="640" height="427">

-Overall, the likelyhood of a comeback game is small across the leagues.
+Overall, the likelihood of a comeback game is small across the leagues.
 There aren't any clear signals.
 I average the comeback game rates for regular season, playoffs, and both cases to arrive at a Global Comeback Rate.
 We'll use this rate later in the final competitiveIndex calculation.

 | League | Global Comeback Rate |
 |--------|----------------------|